Gabbzgreat/Gabbzgreat.github.io/_projects/1_project.md

 ---

-## 🤖 Future Research: From "Seeing" to "Acting"
+## 🤖 Future Research: From "Recognition" to "Actuation"

-While this project successfully demonstrated **Perception** (detecting defects), my research ambition is to bridge the gap to **Actuation** (robotic intervention).
+While this project successfully demonstrated **Visual Perception** (identifying components), my research ambition is to bridge the gap to **Robotic Actuation**.

 My proposed MPhil/PhD research focuses on **Visual Servoing**: integrating this YOLOv8 inference stream directly into a robot arm's control loop.
-Instead of just "seeing" a missing capacitor, the system would calculate the kinematic trajectory to place a new one, transitioning from Computer Vision to **Embodied AI**.
+Instead of just "recognizing" a capacitor, the system would use that coordinate data to calculate the kinematic trajectory to physically grasp or solder it, transitioning from Computer Vision to **Embodied AI**.